Nonlinear large deviations: Introduction

 Actually, Theorem \ref{uppertailthm} is proved in this paper as a special application Theorem \ref{freethm}.
 To see how this is done, take a function $g:[0,1]^n \ra\rr$ and a threshold $t\in \rr$.
 Let $f$ be a smooth function such that

 Then $e^{f(x)}$ is a smooth approximation to the function that is $1$ when $g(x)\ge tn$ and $0$ when $g(x)< tn$.
 One may now try to apply Theorem \ref{freethm} with this $f$ to find an approximation to $\pp(g(Y)\ge tn)$.
-This is more or less the strategy for proving Theorem \ref{uppertailthm} using Theorem \ref{freethm}.
+This strategy is similar to the one used in Bryc's proof of the inverse Varadhan lemma (see \cite[Section 4.4]{dembozeitouni}).

+The usual large deviation technique of obtaining optimal upper bounds using moment generating functions does not seem to work for sparse random graphs.
+This is the reason why the above scheme is needed for deriving Theorem \ref{uppertailthm} from Theorem \ref{freethm}.
+This is also the main reason why the error bound in Theorem~\ref{uppertailthm} is somewhat lossy, leading to the suboptimal conditions on the decay rate of $p$ in Theorems \ref{lzcor} and~\ref{bthm}.

 The above sketch indicates that Theorem \ref{freethm} is much more general than Theorem \ref{uppertailthm}.
 Indeed, using a similar tactic it may be used for computing joint large deviations for several functions simultaneously, although we will not pursue this direction here.